4 Major Scales and Keys

 Solution

-2) F-sharp – G-sharp – A – B – C-sharp – D-sharp – E-sharp – F-sharp
+2) F sharp – G sharp – A – B – C sharp – D sharp – E sharp – F sharp

-3) A-flat – B-flat – C – D-flat – E-flat – F – G – A-flat
+3) A flat – B flat – C – D flat – E flat – F – G – A flat

-TETRACHORDS 4.2
+4.2 Tetrachords

-“Tetra” comes from the Greek meaning “four” and tetrachords refer to a collection of four notes that are melodic, meaning that each note is played one at a time.
+“Tetra” comes from the Greek meaning “four” and tetrachords refer to a group of four notes that are melodic, meaning that each note is played one at a time.
 The major tetrachord consists of the following pattern: whole step (w) – whole step (w) – half step (h).

 Example 4.2.1.
 Major tetrachord: Baseball Cheer